Tiny-Earth/DemoSite/site/src/summative.md

 ### Summative Assessment Techniques

 Reflecting on backward design, your assessments need to be aligned to the learning objectives of the unit.
 In a STEM course, summative assessments provide a way for students to demonstrate their understanding of the facets of science.
-Therefore, the summative assessment techniques chosen for your course should be informed by what skills and knowledge students need to exhibit competence according to the STEM learning objectives you set for the course.
+The summative assessment techniques you select should directly align with your established learning objectives in the scientific discipline.
+This entails designing evaluations that not only test content knowledge but also measure practical skills and competencies—such as scientific inquiry, data analysis, problem-solving, and effective communication—that are crucial for success in STEM fields.

 For example, here are four different approaches to summative assessment: